OpenSignLabs/OpenSign/README.md

 ### License

-OpenSign is licensed under the AGPL License.
+OpenSign is licensed under the AGPL-3 License.
 For more details, see the [LICENSE](LICENSE) file.

 ---

 ### Acknowledgments

 We would like to thank all our contributors and users for their support and feedback.
-Special thanks to [OpenSignLabs](https://github.com/OpenSignLabs) for spearheading this initiative.
+Special thanks to [OpenSignLabs](https://www.opensignlabs.com) for spearheading this initiative.

 ---